jkunimune/Djastiz/README.md

 # Oltilip

 Oltilip (/oʊ̯lˈtɪlɪp/; Oltilip: ⟨oltilip⟩ \[olˈtilip\]) is the ultimate international language.
 So easy to learn, so well-supported, and so elegant that the world won't be able to help but speak it.
 That's the plan, anyway.
-Here, you'll find eveything you need to learn it (albeit not in the easiest format) and all the source code needed to reproduce my work.
+Here, you'll find eveything you need to learn it and all the source code needed to reproduce my work.

 ## Key features